debtcollective/powerreport.debtcollective.org/_news_analysis/privateequityloans.markdown

 Way too high, Huggins thought.
 He put it aside.

-A week later, though, his 2005 Chevy pickup was in the shop, and he didn’t have enough to pay for the repairs. <mark>He needed the truck to get to work, to get the kids to school.</mark> So Huggins, a 56-year-old heavy equipment operator in Nashville, fished the check out that day in April 2017 and cashed it. <aside>Huggins is an intelligent person.
-He knew the loan was predatory but he found himself with NO CHOICE if he wanted to feed his family.</aside>
+A week later, though, his 2005 Chevy pickup was in the shop, and he didn’t have enough to pay for the repairs. <mark>He needed the truck to get to work, to get the kids to school.</mark> So Huggins, a 56-year-old heavy equipment operator in Nashville, fished the check out that day in April 2017 and cashed it. <(Huggins is an intelligent person.
+He knew the loan was predatory but he found himself with NO CHOICE if he wanted to feed his family.)>

 Within a year, the company, Mariner Finance, sued Huggins for $3,221.27.
 That included the original $1,200, plus an additional $800 a company representative later persuaded him to take, plus hundreds of dollars in processing fees, insurance and other items, plus interest.
 It didn’t matter that he’d made a few payments already.

 “It would have been cheaper for me to go out and borrow money from the mob,” Huggins said before his first court hearing in April.

 <mark>As treasury secretary in the Obama administration, Timothy F. Geithner condemned predatory lenders.
 Now he is president of Warburg Pincus, a New York firm that controls a private equity fund that owns Mariner Finance.</mark>
-<aside>Isn't that just perfect?
-The same dude hired by Obama to help "save" the economy after the 2008 crisis found a way to get even richer by taking advantage of people in debt.</aside>
+$$Isn't that just perfect?
+The same dude hired by Obama to help "save" the economy after the 2008 crisis found a way to get even richer by taking advantage of people in debt.$$

 Most galling, Huggins couldn’t afford a lawyer but was obliged by the loan contract to pay for the company’s.
 That had added 20 percent — $536.88 — to the size of his bill.